Section 2: Working at Augustana

 Those employees who are not deemed as essential services staff should not report to work and will receive regular pay for the day.
 Temporary staff will not receive pay in inclement weather situations.

 In the event the campus is closed after employees have reported to work, those employees who have reported will be paid for the hours they were scheduled to work on that day.
 Essential services staff may be asked to stay and complete the workday, even if the campus is closed.

 Occasionally, the campus may close during unusual circumstances such as a flood, power outage or other unforeseen instance.
 In these situations, essential services staff may be asked to report for work.
 Employees not deemed as essential staff will not be allowed to work and should not report for work.
-Staff/non-exempt employees who are not asked to report may elect to have the time deducted from accrued vacation time, personal time or take the day without pay.
+Staff/non-exempt employees who are not asked to report may elect to have the time deducted from accrued vacation time or take the day without pay.

 Augustana College employees are prohibited from engaging in a dating, romantic or sexual relationship with students in all circumstances.
 Prospective employees who disclose a relationship before accepting a position at Augustana College may be released from this policy regarding the previously established relationship only.

 Due to the nature of the college’s busy campus, it is difficult to distinguish visitors with a legitimate business purpose from those whose visits are of personal nature.